chicio/chicio.github.io/_posts/2019-05-08-intersection-observer.md

 authors: [fabrizio_duroni]
 ---

-*Intersection Observer can improve your web applications performance and by helping you to implement lazy loading of images.*
+*Intersection Observer can improve your web applications performance by helping you to implement lazy loading of images.*

 ---